vishaljaiswal890/vishaljaiswal890/README.md

 # Hi there, I'm Vishal Anand! 👋

-Highly motivated Data Engineer with a strong foundation in data pipelines.
-Proven ability to design, build, and maintain robust and scalable data solutions.
+Highly motivated Data professional with a strong foundation in data pipelines, sql , python.
+Ability to design, build, and maintain robust and scalable data solutions.
 Eager to contribute to innovative projects and stay abreast of the latest technologies.

 ## 🔧 Technologies & Tools